beccahughes/media-feeds/explainer.md

 ### A site recommends a generic video to a user

 If a site wishes to recommend a generic video to a user they can use the [VideoObject](https://schema.org/VideoObject) media item type.
+The URL to watch the video is stored in the [potentialAction](https://schema.org/potentialAction) property.

 ```js
 {